Almac Clinical Services Scoops National Training Award

-“The resulting training program was designed to include a broad spectrum of learning and development skills, ranging from communication and management to specific technical, business and IT application.
+“The resulting training programme was designed to include a broad spectrum of learning and development skills, ranging from communication and management to specific technical, business and IT application.

 Sir Allen McClay, Chairman of Almac, said: “I would like to take this opportunity to congratulate Zoë on her award, and thank her for her efforts on behalf of the entire Almac family.
 At Almac, the development of our staff is of prime importance, and this award recongises both Zoë’s efforts and our company’s commitment to its employees.”

 If you are interested in attending an NTA information seminar in October, please log on to http://www.nationaltrainingawards.com for further details.